-The Council requires application in writing supported by all relevant details.
-You can apply on our website.
+The council requires application in writing supported by all relevant details.
+Please see our website for how to apply.

-You must inform the Council if anything happens which means that the property is no longer exempt such as:
+You must inform the council if anything happens which means that the property is no longer exempt such as:

 - the premises become occupied - it is decided that the premises will no longer be held for a minister of religion.